omega0verride/Flutter-JSONtoSfDataGrid/README.md

 # Flutter-JSONtoSfDataGrid
 A simple example of mapping JSON data into a SfDataGrid table in flutter.
+Flutter-JSONtoSfDataGrid\json_to_sf_datagrid\lib\main.dart

 Packages used
 https://pub.dev/packages/http